Dura Pier Foundation Repair FAQs

 All reputable foundation repair contractors will have an engineer review the plan drawings and stamp it so that a city permit can be secured.
 Many contractors will have the engineer review the final depths of refusal and stamp a final drawing.

 On occasion, like when selling or purchasing a home, a structural engineer can design a repair plan to satisfy both parties and the lender, especially if the foundation repair contractors estimates are far apart.

-You’ll quickly see that no other contractor even comes close to the care Dura Pier takes in protecting your home, and doing an excellent cleanup before they leave.
+You’ll quickly see that no other contractor even comes close to providing the care Dura Pier takes in protecting your home and in thoroughly cleaning up before they leave.

-Dura Pier has always invested a lot of time and training for our workers in providing the best cleanup.
+Dura Pier invests significant time in training our workers to provide the best cleanup services.
 Please download and review the list of services we provide in our Company Comparison Checklist.
-You’ll find that no other Foundation Repair Contractor even comes close to how well we protect and restore your home.
-We treat your home as if it were our own.
+You’ll find that no other foundation repair contractor can match the level of protection we provide for your home.
+We’ll treat your home as if it were our own.

 Are you and your workers insured?

-Yes, we have $1 million in General Liability, and all of our workers are covered by Texas Workman’s Compensation Insurance.
+Yes, we have $1 million in general liability, and all our workers are covered by Texas Workman’s Compensation Insurance.
 Certificates will be provided upon request.